 The GT 1030 is another low-budget graphics card belonging to the Pascal family.
 Its performance closely resembles that of the Radeon 7 graphics of the Ryzen 5 5600G.
 The card was launched at a mere price of only 79 USD and offers 2 GB of GDDR5 memory with a 64-bit bus width.

 Moreover, as it is based on the newer Pascal architecture, the card offers full DirectX 12 support, unlike the old GTX 750 Ti.
-Being based on a much more recent architecture, the GT 1030 can still run games, which the GTX 750 Ti can not.
+Being based on a much more recent architecture, the GT 1030 can still run games, which the GTX 750 Ti cannot.

 Ryzen 5 5600G Compatible GPUs